 Mafamoz belongs to a group of medicines called antimalarials.
 It contains two active ingredients, atovaquone and proguanil hydrochloride.

 Mafamoz has two uses:

-- to prevent malaria in adults and children who weigh at least 40 kg - to treat malaria in adults and children who weigh at least 11 kg.
+- to prevent malaria (for children weighing between 11 kg and 40 kg) - to treat malaria (for children weighing between 5 kg and 11 kg).